kaimcbride/kmc-blog/content/posts/starting-over/index.md

 {{< figure src="featured.jpg" >}}
 [ Pine Needles and Ice, 2025-11-24 ]
 ### Meh
 Once again, starting over with a new website concept.
-I can't remember how long I've had this domain.
-Probably since 2006 when I started grad school at Columbia University and no longer felt like I could get away with my existing domain: mumbleBunnies.org.
+I've had this domain since July of 2002, but I can't remember when I first created a website that used it.
+Perhaps in 2006 when I was in grad school at Columbia University and no longer felt like I could get away with my existing domain: *mumbleBunnies.org*.
 After all, I was on my way to becoming a 'Master'.

 The site has always been a glorified portfolio.
 Groups of photographs arranged by project.
 Maybe some 'news' that never got updated (not enough news?).